phlsci-rdrummey/testCreateRepository/README.md

 testCreateRepository
 ====================

-test to create a public repository test to edit the file edit the file again
+Test to create a public repository.
+Test to edit the file.
+Edit the file again.